-I am using the term pollutant here rather than chemical because many chemicals, like water and oxygen, are considered quite safe.
+I use the term environmental pollutant rather than environmental chemical because many chemicals, like water and oxygen, are considered quite safe.
 Pollutants, on the other hand, are substances that are introduced into the environment and are believed to cause undesired effects.
 Here are some examples of pollutants:

 Metals – They are natural substances that become pollutants largely due to human activity.
 Mining and smelting releases them from rocks.
 They damage cells by binding to DNA and proteins.
 Also, metals present in wastewater can combine with carbon and hydrogen and form highly toxic compounds.
 These can accumulate in fish and poison humans that consume them.